P. R. S. Venkatesan

 P. R. S. Venkatesan is an Indian politician and former Member of Parliament elected from Tamil Nadu.
-He was elected to the Lok Sabha from Cuddalore constituency as an Indian National Congress candidate in the 1984 and 1989 elections and as a Tamil Maanila Congress (Moopanar) candidate in 1996 election.
+He was elected to the Lok Sabha from Cuddalore constituency as an Indian National Congress (INC) candidate in the 1984 and 1989 elections, and as a Tamil Maanila Congress (Moopanar) candidate in the 1996 election.

 He also served as a Member of the Legislative Assembly of Tamil Nadu.
-He was elected to the Tamil Nadu legislative assembly as an Indian National Congress candidate from Cuddalore constituency in 1991 election.
+He was elected to the Tamil Nadu legislative assembly as an INC candidate from Cuddalore constituency in the 1991 election.